niden-net/niden-net/_posts/2009-11-02-relationships-and-the-internet.md

   - internet
   - relationships
 ---
-You might wonder how these two topics can mix.
-Well it appears that technology has brought people closer together by means of email, instant messaging, video collaboration, chat rooms and discussion forums to name a few.
+Technology and Relationships: Bridging the Gap

-Sites like omogenia personals, greeksingles, marriedsingles, hi5, match, myspace etc. were created to bring people together irrespective of race or ethnicity.
-Discussion forum software was developed purely for this reason.
+You might wonder how these two seemingly different topics can intersect.
+It turns out that technology has significantly brought people closer together through various means such as email, instant messaging, video collaboration, chat rooms, and discussion forums, to name a few.

-Can technology help you find friendship/love over the internet?
-Possibly would be my answer.
-People meet over the internet in discussion forums and talk about a subject (or a variety of).
-Soon enough the “regulars” tend to form bonds of friendship that could not have been established in any other way.
+We've seen the rise of websites like "omogenia personals," "greeksingles," "marriedsingles," "hi5," "match," "myspace," and many more, all created with the goal of bringing people together, regardless of their race or ethnicity.
+Discussion forum software was also developed for the same purpose.

-Instant messaging software like Yahoo Messenger, MSN Messenger, Gaim etc. allow people to send instant text messages through the internet at no cost and at real time.
-These packages have evolved in such a way that one can now exchange files, enable camera (hence video conferencing) and in general bring people together even more.
+So, can technology help you find friendship or even love over the internet?
+Possibly, would be my answer.
+People from different corners of the world meet in online discussion forums to talk about a wide range of subjects.
+Over time, these "regulars" often form bonds of friendship that might not have been possible through any other means.

-Voice over IP software (VoIP) like Skype allow for cost-free communication between people that can be in different parts of the world.
-Skype addons (although only available for Windows platforms) allow for video conferencing as well.
-Skype also allows the user to conference with up to 4 people simultaneously (voice only) and to call to normal land telephone lines at a fraction of the cost the local telephone provider charges.
+Instant messaging software, such as Yahoo Messenger, MSN Messenger, Gaim, and others, allows people to send real-time text messages over the internet at no cost.
+These platforms have evolved to the point where users can exchange files, enable cameras for video conferencing, and overall bring people even closer together.

-A complete suite of online collaboration that I found is Marratech.
-This piece of software allows clients from various operating systems (Linux, Macintosh, Windows) to connect with a central server and collaborate on video, instant messaging, voice and applications.
-Paid versions of this software offer more features one of which is encryption of data.
+Voice over IP (VoIP) software like Skype enables cost-free communication between individuals who could be located in different parts of the world.
+Skype add-ons, while primarily available for Windows platforms, allow for video conferencing as well.
+Skype also offers conference calls with up to four people simultaneously (voice only) and the ability to call standard land telephone lines at a fraction of the cost charged by local telephone providers.

-So this available technology is a blessing since it allows people to get closer to one another, to communicate irrespective of the distance.
+One comprehensive online collaboration suite that caught my attention is Marratech.
+This software enables users on various operating systems, including Linux, Macintosh, and Windows, to connect to a central server and collaborate through video, instant messaging, voice, and shared applications.
+The paid versions of this software offer more features, including data encryption.

-The curse as I see it is basically dishonesty.
-This can be found all around the internet especially in chat rooms and discussion forums.
-People will start posting and communicating with other people pretending to be something else.
-Unfortunately there is no way of knowing who is the other person on the other line so one has to be cautious.
-Parental controls must be enforced in order to protect the young.
+This available technology is a blessing because it allows people to connect and communicate regardless of physical distance.
+However, the curse, as I see it, is the prevalence of dishonesty.
+This is a common issue on the internet, especially in chat rooms and discussion forums.
+People often post and communicate while pretending to be someone else.
+Unfortunately, there's no foolproof way of knowing the true identity of the person on the other side of the screen, so caution is essential.
+It's crucial to enforce parental controls to protect the young and vulnerable.

-I have been on the internet for quite some time now and I can safely say that I met some very interesting people, some of them I am proud to call as friends.
-Hence I embrace this technology since it brings people together irrespective of distance.
+Having spent a significant amount of time on the internet, I can confidently say that I've met some truly interesting people.
+Some of them I'm proud to call my friends.
+Thus, I wholeheartedly embrace this technology because it brings people together, bridging the gap created by physical distance.

-Try it.
-Who knows?
-With a bit of caution on your part you might end up meeting really interesting people that could end up as your friends or something more.
+I encourage you to give it a try.
+With a bit of caution on your part, you might end up meeting genuinely interesting people who could become your friends or maybe something more.